Perfect phylogenies via branchings in acyclic digraphs and a generalization of Dilworth's theorem: Formulations in Terms of Branchings in Directed Acyclic Graphs

 We denote by $\beta(M)$ the minimum number of elements in $U(B)$ over all branchings $B$ of $D_M$.
 Similarly, we denote with $\zeta(M)$ the minimum number of elements in $I(B)$ over all branchings $B$ of $D_M$.
 The corresponding optimization problems are the following:

 The announced equivalence between the MCRS and the MUB problems, and between the MDCRS and the MIB problems is captured in the following theorem.
-We denote by $\omega$ the {\it matrix-multiplication exponent}, that is, the smallest value of $\omega\ge 2$ such that for each $\epsilon>0$, there exists an $O(n^{\omega+\epsilon})$ algorithm for multiplying two $n\times n$ binary matrices~\cite{MR1440179}.
-At the time of this writing, it is known that $\omega<2.3728639$~\cite{MR3239939}.
+We denote by $\omega$ any real number such that there exists an ${\mathcal{O}}(n^{\omega})$ algorithm for multiplying two $n\times n$ binary matrices (e.g., $\omega=2.3728639$~\cite{MR3239939}).

-\begin{sloppypar} \begin{theorem} For every binary matrix $M\in \{0,1\}^{m\times n}$ with exactly $k$ distinct columns, the following holds: \begin{enumerate} \item Any branching $B$ of $D_M$ can be transformed in time $O(kmn)$ to a conflict-free row split of $M$ with exactly $|U(B)|$ rows and with exactly $|I(B)|$ distinct rows.
+\begin{sloppypar} \begin{theorem} For every binary matrix $M\in \{0,1\}^{m\times n}$ with exactly $k$ distinct columns, the following holds: \begin{enumerate} \item Any branching $B$ of $D_M$ can be transformed in time ${\mathcal{O}}(kmn)$ to a conflict-free row split of $M$ with exactly $|U(B)|$ rows and with exactly $|I(B)|$ distinct rows.